 Individuals will owe the tax if they have Net Investment Income, and their MAGI is over the following thresholds.
 The NIIT will apply to income in excess of these thresholds:

 |Filing Status||Threshold Amount|

 |Married filing jointly||$250,000|

 “Taxpayers should be aware that these threshold amounts are not indexed for inflation.
 If you are an individual who is exempt from Medicare taxes, you still may be subject to the Net Investment Income Tax if you have Net Investment Income and also have modified adjusted gross income over the applicable thresholds.”

 Chart and accompanying sub-text courtesy of the IRS – for an in-depth discussion of the NIIT visit The IRS Q&A here.

 Long-term capital gains and the NIIT:

-A taxpayer’s corresponding federal capital gains tax rate depends on the taxpayer’s income which depending on their filing status, falls into one of three brackets and is assigned one of three corresponding rates: 0%, 15%, or 20%.
-The income brackets for capital gains taxes are adjusted to inflation, so they change every year unlike the thresholds for the NIIT that were discussed above.
+A taxpayer’s corresponding federal capital gains tax rate varies and is based on the taxpayer’s income which, depending on their filing status, falls into one of three brackets and is assigned into the 0%, 15%, or 20% tax category.
+The income brackets for capital gains taxes are adjusted to inflation, so they change every year, unlike the thresholds for the NIIT that were discussed above.

-The NIIT only affects individuals, trusts and estates, and any entities with pass-through income from investments - tax partnerships or S corporations.
+The NIIT only affects individuals, trusts and estates, and any entities with pass-through income from investments, for e.g. tax partnerships and S-corporations.